Skip to main content

 • High level of light chains in the urine (also called Bence Jones protein)

-But they have normal blood counts, normal calcium levels, normal kidney function, no bone or organ damage, and no signs of amyloidosis.
+But they do not meet the requirements for multiple myeloma, as defined above.
+That is, they have normal blood counts, normal calcium levels, normal kidney function, and no bone or organ damage.
+They also have no signs of amyloidosis.

-A diagnosis of light chain amyloidosis is made when the patient has ALL of the following:
+A diagnosis of light chain amyloidosis is made when a person has ALL of the following:

-• A positive test showing the amyloid protein is a light chain and not a heavy chain
+• A positive test showing the amyloid is a light chain protein

-• Abnormal plasma cells in the bone marrow, high levels of M protein in the blood, or high levels of M protein in the urine.
+• Abnormal plasma cells in the bone marrow, an abnormal serum free light chain ratio (discussed above), or high levels of M protein in the blood or urine

-Amyloid can build up in any tissue, and a biopsy may be able to diagnose this disease.
-Sometimes it can be seen on a bone marrow biopsy.
+A biopsy of any body tissue can help diagnose this disease.
+Sometimes amyloid can be seen on a bone marrow biopsy.
 The biopsy done most often to look for amyloid uses a needle to remove some fat from the wall of the abdomen (belly).
-This is after the skin over the biopsy site is numbed with medicine.
 A doctor uses a special stain on the removed fat to look for amyloid.

 Because amyloid often affects the heart and kidneys, they may also be biopsied to look for amyloid.
-This is rarely needed to find out if a patient has light chain amyloidosis, but it is sometimes done in someone with amyloid if it isn’t clear that their heart or kidney problems are caused by the amyloid or some other problem.
+This is rarely needed to find out if a person has light chain amyloidosis, but it is sometimes done in someone with amyloidosis if it isn’t clear what is causing their heart or kidney problems.

-Other tests are often done as well, to help confirm that the patient has light chain amyloidosis and not some other kind.
-These include a bone marrow biopsy, serum free light chains, and electrophoresis of the urine (these were discussed earlier in this section).
+Other tests are often done as well to help confirm that a person has light chain amyloidosis and not some other type of amyloidosis.
+These include a bone marrow biopsy, serum free light chains, and electrophoresis of the urine (discussed earlier in this section).

 The American Cancer Society medical and editorial content team

-National Comprehensive Cancer Network (NCCN) Clinical Practice Guidelines in Oncology.
+National Comprehensive Cancer Network.
+NCCN Clinical Practice Guidelines in Oncology.
 Systemic Light Chain Amyloidosis.
-V.1.2018.
-Accessed at www.nccn.org on Dec.
-7, 2017.
+V.2.2024.
+Accessed at www.nccn.org on August 9, 2024.

 Rajkumar SV, Dimopoulos MA, Palumbo A, et al. International Myeloma Working Group updated criteria for the diagnosis of multiple myeloma.
 Lancet Oncol.
 2014 Nov;15(12):e538-e548.
 Epub 2014 Oct 26.